 What Materials Can You Not Burn in the Backyard?

 Most common household items are illegal to burn due to the fact that they give off large amounts of smoke and sometimes release harmful chemicals along with the smoke.
-Here is a list of these common material that people burn that are toxic or emit excessive smoke;
+Here is a list of these common materials that people burn that are toxic or emit excessive smoke;

-Paper is a readily available fuel for fire in most households but should not be burned.
+Paper is a readily available fuel for the fire in most households but should not be burned.
 Sometimes burning paper (in the form of sensitive paperwork or personal documents) can give you that sense of added security but it is prohibited.
 Paper that is being burned causes too much unnecessary smoke, and due to it being treated, it releases unhealthy chemicals into the air.

 Burning cardboard gives off offensive smoke and it could also result in a surge in the fire that could be dangerous to anyone within the vicinity.